wied03/karma-opal-rspec/README.md

   - PhantomJS stack traces work best with PhantomJS >= 2.0.
 1.9.8 does not work.
   - Do not work for rolled up files (any asset coming from a GEM by default).
 It's hard to do this in Opal right now unless each file is broken out
   - Non opal assets (e.g. jquery.min) SMs do not work either - [open issue](https://github.com/wied03/karma-opal-rspec/issues/14)
-- If multiple files are being rolled up and they use similar requires that are not part of opal core (e.g. stdlib), the dependency will be duplicated in the rolled up file.
-This is because the plugin does not interfere with sprockets' self/pipeline process
-- This is arguably a strength, but this plugin assumes Sprockets is in charge of your assets (not webpack, browserify, etc.).
-If it makes sense, a future version might allow excluding sprockets and instead just focus on preprocessing and opal-rspec.

 ## License